-This Chocolate Peanut Butter Cup Ice Cream Cake is the cake for chocolate and peanut butter lovers.
+This Gluten Free Chocolate Peanut Butter Cup Ice Cream Cake is the cake for chocolate and peanut butter lovers.
 It’s made up of two layers of gluten free chocolate cake and two layers of homemade chocolate peanut butter cup ice cream that are frosted with peanut butter whipped cream and coated in chocolate ganache.
 Then it’s topped with peanut butter cups and dusted with peanut butter powder.
 Holy cow deliciousness.

 Last month, I shared a little birthday cake with you on Instagram.
 It was Adam’s birthday cake that was made last minute and we dove into it faster than I could take pictures of it.
 I also didn’t really spend extra time to make it pretty and, more importantly, I would have felt bad about hijacking his birthday cake and cutting into it before he could even make a wish and blow out the candles.

 So I decided to wait and share that glorious cake with you for another time and another celebration.
 And yes, today, a random obscure Thursday in April is a celebration because we are celebrating the birth of What The Fork Food Blog.
 Yep, happy birthday little blog baby, you’re one!